stratum-mining/stratumprotocol.org/app/src/_blog/getting-started.md

 # Getting Started with running SRI - Stratum V2 reference implementation

 This document aims to assist users in deploying the SRI software stack efficiently.
 Stratum V2 as a protocol is flexible, and allows users to run multiple configurations.
-In the getting started guide, we're focusing on running [roles](https://stratumprotocol.org/docs/#roles) which allow miners to construct their own block templates.
+In the getting started guide, we’re focusing on running [roles](https://stratumprotocol.org/docs/#roles) which allow miners to construct their own block templates.

 ![SRI ](/assets/Sri-AllRoles.png)